omegacoo/repme/README.md

 # RepMe

-A web app for finding who your representitives are by your home address.
+A web app for finding who your representatives are by your home address.

 ## Motivation